payu-india/CMS-Chatbot/docs/Third-party verification/seamless-integration-tpv/neftrtgs-integration-for-tpv.md

 ## Step 2: Post the parameters to PayU

-With the following additional parameters, make the transaction request with the customer’s bank account number to the PayU using the Collect Payment (**\_payment**) API.
-For more information, refer to <a href="ref:_payment_merchant_hosted" target="_blank"> Collect Payment API - Merchant Hosted Checkiout</a>.
+With the following additional parameters, make the transaction request with the customer’s bank account number to the PayU using the Collect Payment (**v2/payment**) API.
+For more information, refer to  <a href="v2_payment_tpv_merchant_hosted_v2_integration" target="_blank">Collect Payments API - TPV</a> under API Reference.

 <V2_payment_envrionment />